 Because it does have these side effects, doctors usually don't recommend an aspirin regimen for healthy people who do not have disease.
 For people at low risk, the benefits just don't outweigh the dangers.

-For more information on aspirin, heart disease and related topics, look over the links on the next page.
+For more information on aspirin, heart disease and related topics, look over the links below.